Rupert Thomson: Return to London (2010)

-In 2020, at the suggestion of his publisher, Thomson published a new novel, NVK, under the pseudonym of Temple Drake, a name he borrowed from a character in William Faulkner's novel, Sanctuary.
+In 2020, at the suggestion of his publisher, Thomson published a new novel, NVK, under the pseudonym of Temple Drake, a name he borrowed from a character in William Faulkner's novel Sanctuary.
 NVK was an Amazon Best of the Month Pick, and a Top 10 Best Debut Novels of the Fall Pick from Apple.
 Thomson followed NVK with Barcelona Dreaming, which was published in 2021.
 Barcelona Dreaming received starred reviews in both Kirkus and Publishers Weekly, and was shortlisted for the Edward Stanford Fiction with a Sense of Place Award.
-Among the book's many admirers are Irenosen Okojie, Colm Toibin, Andrea Wulf, Philip Pullman, Victoria Hislop, Maya C. Popa, DBC Pierre, Kitty Aldridge, and Gwendoline Riley.
+Among the book's many admirers are Irenosen Okojie, Colm Tóibín, Andrea Wulf, Philip Pullman, Victoria Hislop, Maya C. Popa, DBC Pierre, Kitty Aldridge, and Gwendoline Riley.

 Thomson has this to say about the creative process:It's a headlong plunge into the unknown each time, with no framework, no plan, no end in sight…I'm trying to pin down some kind of psychological truth.
 I'm after an undertow – the flow of something fresh and unexpected.
 There's no need to be afraid, or even wary.
 No one will ever see my first attempt.
 I have a number of metaphors for how this process feels.
 I'm a sculptor with a piece of marble.
 I'm a driver on a motorway at night who turns his headlights off.
 I'm an actor, but without an audience.
 I chip away at something formless.
 I can't seem to remember any of my lines.
 I take wrong turnings, scenic routes.
 I get lost.
 I crash.
 But somehow I make progress.
 The marble gradually resolves itself into a shape.
 My characters slowly come alive.
 When day dawns and the road appears, I'm never where I thought I would be.
 The journey is always unpredictable.
 There is always risk, exhilaration, mystery, and panic.
 There is also, hopefully, the discovery of something that feels both recognisable and new.

 He has never won any prizes for his fiction, and is often referred to by literary critics as having been criminally overlooked.